- What is a heritage place?

 When can the Minister direct the SA Heritage Council to remove a place from entry in the Register?

 Under the Heritage Places Act 1993 (section 18) the Heritage Minister does have the power, in the public interest, to direct the Heritage Council to remove a place from provisional entry from the South Australian Heritage Register.
 In doing so, the Minister must set out the ‘public interest’ grounds for making that direction.
 Once the Council confirms a place in the Register, the Minister has no powers to direct the removal of a State Heritage Place from its entry in the Register, or at any other later time.

 Can I make changes to my place?

 Yes, heritage places can be altered or developed, but it is first necessary to obtain development approval.
-The Development Act 1993 requires that any 'development' be approved by the relevant planning authority (usually the local council).
+The Planning, Development and Infrastructure Act 2016 requires that any 'development' be approved by the relevant planning authority (usually the local council).

 Please use this checklist (43kb pdf) to assist you with the development approval process.

 What are the benefits of adaptive reuse of my heritage property?

 Adaptive reuse is the adaptation of historic buildings from one use to another while preserving their heritage value.
 Conserving and reusing your heritage property may have great environmental benefits.
 Read more about adaptive reuse and carbon trading here.